Introduction

-We will see an example on drools support in Spring Boot 2.
-We have seen in past example on how to integrate drools in Spring application.
-We had used Spring Boot version 1.5.9 but here we will support Spring Boot 2.1.5 version.
+You will see an example on drools support in Spring Boot 2.
+You might have seen in past example on how to integrate drools in Spring application.
+I had used Spring Boot version 1.5.9 but here it will support Spring Boot 2.1.5 to 2.7.2 versions.
 I will not explain about drools in this post and if you want to know on drools then you can check my previous example how to integrate drools in Spring application.

 Prerequisites